RamseyInHouse/ramsey-cop/README.md

 $ bundle exec rubocop
 ```

-You do not need to include rubocop directly in your application's dependences.
+You do not need to include rubocop directly in your application's dependencies.
 RamseyCop will include a specific version of `rubocop` that is shared across all projects.

 ## Documentation